How to Get Funding for a Franchise

 Waived Fees or Deferred Payments

-Some franchisors offer financial assistance to new franchisees.
-For instance, certain brands may offer to waive or discount the franchise fees, offer a loan based on simple interest with no principal, or offer deferred payments for a period of time.
-Others will help you connect with outside lenders to get funding.
-This information can be found in Section 10 of the FDD.
 It’s also important to note that if you are an independent business owner looking to move into franchising, you may have opportunities to merge your business with an existing franchise system.
 Lisa Coleman, a franchisee with Westaff, did just that. ”As the owner of an independent staffing company, I had a non-traditional entry into the franchise.
 I successfully merged my clients into Westaff and received incentives for doing so,” she explained.

-Franchise Financing Through the Small Business Association
+Franchise Financing Through the Small Business Administration

 SBA Loans